Introduction

 Lack of Integration

-Disconnected tools often generate limited value.
+Standalone tools often deliver limited value.

 Measuring the Wrong Metrics

-The goal is not simply:
+The goal is not just:

 - Model accuracy